People mirror your offerings through your brand ambassadors on social media

 - Celebrities and superstars

-These types of influencers include social media stars who have extremely huge number of followers.
+These types of influencers include social media stars who have an extremely huge number of followers.
 They mainly come from the showbiz and sports circles.
 People like these celebrities ritually.
-Many YouTubers and Instagrammers have turned celebrities for their huge following.
-Cameron Dallas has more than 20 million followers on Instagram.
-Selena Gomez stands at 150 million followers and Kylie Jenner claims 120 million fans on social media.
+Many YouTubers and Instagrammers have turned into celebrities of their huge following.
+Cameron Dallas has more than 25 million followers on Instagram.
+Selena Gomez stands at 430 million followers and Kylie Jenner claims 399 million fans on social media.

 These social media influencers have audiences in the range of a thousand and ten thousand.
-This category has lowest reach to public as compared to above categories.
-However, these people have warm relation with their followers and have expertise in their domain such as food, clothing and cosmetics.
+This category has the lowest reach to the public as compared to the above categories.
+However, these people have a warm relationship with their followers and have expertise in their domain such as food, clothing, and cosmetics.
 Micro-influencers comment and reply to the questions of their followers more frequently and it goes to the credit of your brand.

 Characteristics of an influencer